florianbuetow/career-field-guide/interview-prep/behavioral/a_short_guide_for_building_a_behavioral_interview_question_bank_resume_based.md

 Building a Story Bank is not about memorizing scripts—it's about deeply understanding your own experiences and being able to communicate them flexibly and authentically.
 The best interview answers feel natural and conversational, not rehearsed.

-Start with your 8-10 core stories.
+Start with a single story first, and later expand it to 8-10 core stories.
 Practice adapting them.
 Use the 136 questions to test your coverage.
 Align with company values.
-And remember: ****the interview is not about perfection—it's about demonstrating growth, ownership, and the ability to learn from experience.****
+And remember: ****the interview is not about perfection—it's about demonstrating the core competencies and company values.****

 Good luck!